 \section{Running time analysis of the greedy algorithm}

 In this section, we present the complexity analysis for the greedy algorithm in Algorithm~\ref{alg:greedy}.
-Adding each element requires computing the marginal gain $\Delta = \hat{g}(\Scal_k \cup \{y\} \given x) - \hat{g}(\Scal_k \given x)$ at most $k$ times, where $k$ is the size of $\Scal_k$.
-This computation in Line~8 can be efficiently performed in $O(k)$ time.
+Adding each element requires computing the marginal gain $\Delta = \hat{g}(\Scal \cup \{y\} \given x) - \hat{g}(\Scal \given x)$ at most $k$ times.
+This computation in Line~8 can be efficiently performed in $O(k)$ time, where $k$ is the size of $\Scal_k$.
 Specifically, it can be rewritten as:

-The term $(a)$ (\ie, $\sum_{y' \in \Scal_k \cup \{y\}}C_{y'\hat{y}}$) in the denominator can be computed as $\sum_{y' \in \Scal_k} C_{y'\hat{y}} + C_{y\hat{y}}$ by storing the value of $\sum_{y' \in \Scal_k} C_{y'\hat{y}}$ at the end of each iteration after Line~11.
+The term $\sum_{y' \in \Scal_k \cup \{y\}}C_{y'\hat{y}}$ in the denominator can be computed as $\sum_{y' \in \Scal_k} C_{y'\hat{y}} + C_{y\hat{y}}$ by storing the value of $\sum_{y' \in \Scal_k} C_{y'\hat{y}}$ at the end of each iteration after Line~11.
 The loops in Line~5 and Line~7 each iterate over $k$, resulting in $O(k^3)$ iterations for each value of $k \in \{1,\dots,L\}$.
 So, the overall running time of our algorithm is $O(L^4)$.